Jose-Verdu-Diaz/Jose-Verdu-Diaz.github.io/content/posts/projects/Spotify/top50v1/index.md

 ## Creating the automated spotify playlist

 After the last step, we are left with a dataframe of our top 50 tracks sorted by similarity.
-Now, we need to populate programatically a spotify playlist.
-For that, first create an empty playlist and copy the URI.
-We can use the spotify API to replace all existing songs in a playlist by a new set of tracks, as well as for updating the playlist description with the date of the code execution.
+Now, we need to populate programmatically a spotify playlist.
+First, create an empty playlist and copy the URI.
+We can use the spotify API to replace all existing songs in a playlist with a new set of tracks, as well as for updating the playlist description with the date of the code execution.

 {{< highlight python "linenos=false" >}}
 PLAYLIST_URI = '1GIjZH2SNNzh4ux9jAf2Ed'